 Why We Love National Make Your Bed Day

 When it comes time to hit the hay, who wants to straighten out tangled sheets and plump up flat pillows?
-If you take a few moments earlier in the day to tidy the bed, all you need to do is slip between those sheets, pull up the blankies, and drift off to dreamland.
-And if you have unexpected guests at bedtime (or even before), a neatly made bed offers aesthetic appeal.
-There might be a whole warren of dustbunnies underneath it, but no one will notice them if the quilt is spread and the pillows arranged just so.
+If you take a few moments earlier in the day to tidy the bed, there's no hassle at night.
+All you need to do is slip between those sheets, pull up the blankies, and drift off to dreamland.

 Straightening the bedclothes actually gives you a lot of bang for your buck.
-It may seem like a small accomplishment, but it sets you up for a whole damn day of gettin’ stuff done.
+It may seem like a small accomplishment, but it sets you up for the whole day.
 One good habit leads to other good habits.

-A neatly made bed not only improves your state of mind — it benefits your body, too.
-The dust those bunnies shed, and the allergens produced by other animals’ dander, stay off your sheets when you pull up the covers during the daytime.
-That can lead to less sneezing after sunset.
-Moreover, the National Sleep Foundation has reported that people who make their beds regularly actually sleep better.
-You’d have to be crazy to turn down that benefit.
+A neatly-made bed not only improves your state of mind — it benefits your body, too.
+The dust those "bunnies" shed and the allergens produced by animal dander, will stay off your sheets when you make your bed in the morning and there'll be less sneezing at night, Moreover, the National Sleep Foundation reports that people who make their beds regularly actually sleep better!